1. Accessibility

 7. User testing

 7.1.
-User tests will be carried out on a variety of users.
+User tests were carried out by candidates representing a selection of ability scenarios.

 7.2.
-Sighted users will be invited to complete tasks that require access to the content of the cartton strips and other infographics.
-Certain coding will be tailored to frustrate the task and to simulate the experience of screen reader users.
+Sighted users were invited to complete tasks that require access to the content of the cartton strips and other infographics.
+Certain coding is tailored to frustrate the task and to simulate the experience of screen reader users.

 7.3.
-In recent research, Pat found that 48 of 50 cartoon websites featured content that was inaccessible to screen-readers or to Braille displays.
-Given the importance of cartoons to political and social commentry and persuasion, it is only criminal to occlude Assitive Technology users from accessing this most important content?
+In his 2019 research, Pat found that 50 of 50 cartoon websites featured content that was inaccessible to screen-readers or to Braille displays.
+Given the importance of cartoons to political and social commentry and persuasion, it is only criminal to occlude Assitive Technology users from accessing this most important content.

 8. Errors